ids-s1-20/project-mac_roni/README.md

-How do the amenities offered impact the flight’s overall rating?
+How do the amenities offered (cabin, seat, lounge and over time) impact the flight’s overall rating?
 ================
 by macaRoni

 ## Summary

-We will be investigating the question: How do the amenities impact the flight’s overall rating?
-In our case, the amenities we will be looking at are cabin, seat, lounge and time.

-A brief introduction to the dataset: In short, the website Skytrax allows passengers to fill out a survey on certain aspects of their flight.
-The answers to these surveys were scraped and compiled in three dataframes (Airline ratings, Seat ratings and Lounge Ratings) using a Github Repository by quankiquanki.

-Each dataset has 20 variables, and the number of observations vary depending on the dataset (approx. 40000 for Airline Ratings, approx.
-2000 for Seat and Lounge).
+We used a Skytrax Reviews dataset with individual data frames for Airline, Seat and Lounge ratings.
+Each dataset has 20 variables, there are approx. 40000 observations for Airline, approx. 2000 for Seat and Lounge.

-  - Columns: Airline Information, Author Information, Overall Rating, Contributors to the overall rating.
+  - Columns consist of Airline Information, Author Information, Overall Rating, Contributors to the overall rating

-  - Observations: each observation is a passenger that filled out a survey based on their experience of the airline, lounge or seat.
+  - Each observation is a passenger that filled out a survey based on their experience of the airline, lounge or seat.

-Question 1: How does the overall ratings for airlines change depending on the time of the year?
+Question 1: How does the overall rating for airlines change depending on the time of the year?

-Assumptions:
+Parameters:

-  - Time only ranges from 2014 - 2015 due to lack of data points for other years
+  - Time ranges from 2014 - 2015 (lack of data points for other years)

-  - Overall ratings averaged by date and airline name to avoid multiple data points for the same day
+  - Overall ratings averaged by date to avoid multiple data points for the same day

-  - Focus was put on the top five airlines that had the highest overall ratings as we are trying to understand why some airlines get higher overall ratings than others.
+  - Top five airlines were chosen with highest overall ratings

-These are Asiana Airlines, Garuda Indonesia, Air Astana, Bangkok Airways, and Indigo Airlines.
+Airlines: Air Astana, Asiana Airlines, Garuda Indonesia, Bangkok Airways, Indigo Airlines

-Main finding from the visualization: no significant pattern in between years or at certain times of the year as airlines to offer the same service throughout each year.
-Slight dip in overall ratings during the winter months due to less survey submissions and therefore negative surveys having more weight.
+Main finding: no significant pattern in between years or at certain times of the year as airlines offer the same service throughout each year.

-Finally, some limitations:
+Decrease in overall ratings during the winter months (less survey submissions and therefore negative surveys having more weight).

+Limitations:

-  - Uncertainty in geom\_smooth function (high).
-Highlights the variability of ratings.
+  - Variability of ratings – uncertainty in geom\_smooth function

-  - Limited time period (2 years) – 10 years would allow any patterns to be observed more reliably.
+  - Limited time period (2 years)

-Question 2: To what extent do passengers in first class give better ratings than passengers in other cabin types?
+Question 2: To what extent do passengers in First Class(FC) give better ratings than passengers in other cabin types?

+We looked at different cabin classes in a flight, specifically the FC cabin since we assume it offers the greatest number of services which others may not offer.
+The passengers’ experience was measured in terms of the overall rating.

+Hypothesis: FC gives the highest overall (flight) rating since its generally known for offering the plushest services.

+Result: Business Class, followed by FC

+Suggested claim: Fewer people were seeking first class amenities.

+Further analysis affirms our claim.
+This limitation is important to note because out of all the travelers, least number of them chose to fly in the FC cabin.

+Using text analysis, we only looked at facilities mentioned commonly in the comments submitted assuming, if the passenger decided to mention it in the feedback, then it may be a stronger factor contributing to the overall rating submitted than the other facilities offered.

+To conclude a connection between amenities and overall rating, we looked at summary statistics and visualized variability using density plots which confirmed the values obtained.
+The overall rating (1-10) and amenities (1-5) have a similar rating proportionately (between 65-70%).
+Few passengers rated food 1/5 which explains why the average food rating is not in the similar range as others.

-Question 3: Improvements in what amenities correlate to improvement in the overal rating the most We defined improvement of a airline as the sign of the slope of the overall rating vs date fit.
+Question 3: Improvements in what amenities correlate to improvement in the overal rating the most.

+Airline’s improvement is defined as the sign of the slope of the overall rating vs date fit.

 The same definition of improvement was used to find the improvement of cabin staff, food and beverage, seat comfort inflight entertainment and value for money rating.
-We omitted wifi rating because of a lack of data points.
-The improvement was calculated separately for every distinct airline reviewer pair.
+We omitted wifi rating due to lack of data points.

+The improvement was calculated for every distinct airline reviewer pair.
 This yields an answer to the question has the airline improved over time in the eyes of a particular reviewer? (yes, no, it got worse)

 Our findings

-  - cabin staff rating correlates the strongest with the improvement in overall rating
+  - Cabin staff rating correlates the strongest with the improvement in overall rating

-  - inflight entertainment rating correlates the least
+  - Inflight entertainment rating correlates the least

 Question 4: Do positive reviews on an airline and positive reviews on lounge and seat have a correlation?

+Hypothesis: seat and lounge rating to have a positive correlation to the airline rating because both are provided by the airline so this would affect the authors rating of it.

+First, we produced graphs to show the percentage difference between the ratings of lounge and airline, and seat and airline.
+In general, the percentage differences were quite low despite there being a few exceptions as can be seen on the graphs.

+We found the correlation coefficient to try and answer the question and it showed that both values are closer to 1 than -1 so both the lounge and seat ratings have a positive correlation to the airline rating which proves our hypothesis to be correct.
+This suggests that the seat and lounge will have an effect on the authors rating of the airline.

+Conclusions:

-Conclusions: 1.
-Time does not affect the overall ratings as airlines give same service on all flights.
-2. 3.
+1. Time doesn’t affect the overall ratings as airlines give same service on all flights.

+2. There exists a connection between the cabin class assumed to have the most amenities (FC) and overall ratings.

+3. Cabin staff rating correlates the strongest and, in-flight entertainment the least, with the improvement in overall rating.

 4. The Seats and lounges will affect the airlines overall rating.

-Write-up of your project and findings go here.
-Think of this as the text of your presentation.
-The length should be roughly 5 minutes when read out loud.
-Although pacing varies, a 5-minute speech is roughly 750 words.
-To use the word count addin, select the text you want to count the words of (probably this is the Summary section of this document, go to Addins, and select the `Word count` addin).
-This addin counts words using two different algorithms, but the results should be similar and as long as you’re in the ballpark of 750 words, you’re good\!
-The addin will ignore code chunks and only count the words in prose.

-You can also load your data here and present any analysis results / plots, but I strongly urge you to keep that to a minimum (maybe only the most important graphic, if you have one you can choose).
-And make sure to hide your code with `echo = FALSE` unless the point you are trying to make is about the code itself.
-Your results with proper output and graphics go in your presentation, this space is for a brief summary of your project.

 ## Presentation